What is Industry 4.0?

 - Simplification of ordering processes

-- Big Data enables optimization of inventories
+- Big data enables optimization of inventories

-- Error prevention through automation of processes
+- Error prevention through process automation

 - Efficiency and employee satisfaction can be increased